 Agent calls get_iato_seo_fixes to find issues, then update_seo_data on each post to write the fixes directly into your SEO plugin.

-Agent calls sync_wp_pages_to_iato to push live content, then get_iato_content_gaps to identify pages under 300 words with WordPress slugs.
+Agent calls get_iato_content_gaps to identify pages under 300 words with WordPress slugs, then get_post and update_post to rewrite in place.

 Agent calls get_iato_nav_audit to find orphans, previews changes with update_menu_item (dry_run), then applies them.

 Yes.
 IATO MCP is free and open source under GPL v2.
-The 30 WordPress native tools work without any account.
-The 9 bridge tools and 4 sync tools require an IATO free trial or subscription for API access.
+The 40 WordPress native tools work without any account.
+The 12 bridge tools require an IATO free trial or subscription for API access.

 Any self-hosted WordPress site.
 Shared hosting (Bluehost, SiteGround), VPS (DigitalOcean, Linode), managed WordPress (WP Engine, Flywheel, Cloudways), or local development environments.
 If you can install a plugin, you can run IATO MCP.